Eliastik/simple-voice-changer/ROADMAP.md

 ### Would be good but not important

+* [ ] - Use dependency injection instead of Singleton?
 * [ ] - Enhance limiter?
 * [ ] - Filter "Autotuner"?
 * [ ] - Save into localstorage filters settings?